 Broadstairs & St Peter's Town Council have recently declared their own commitment to climate change and have formed a new Environment Sub-committee in order to work towards these goals.
-They are working towards achieving the aspirations of Thanet District Council, set out Policy S37 of the Thanet Local Plan.
+They are working towards achieving the aspirations of Thanet District Council, set out Policy SP37 of the Thanet Local Plan.

 "Thanet District Council has adopted the Climate Local Kent commitment for Thanet.
 Climate Local is a Local Government Association initiative to drive, inspire and support council action on a changing climate.
 The initiative supports councils' efforts both to reduce carbon emissions and also to improve their resilience to the effects of our changing climate and extreme weather.
-The Climate Local Kent Commitment sets aims which include:
+The Thanet Local Plan Environment Strategy includes the Thanet Climate Change Policy SP37: